 Fear of failure can lead to a paralysed workforce that is afraid of taking risks.
 If you openly recognize failure as a normal part of business, it will open up your employees to trying new ideas and taking risks.
 Having this attitude also keeps not only you, but everyone in the office from pointing fingers whenever something goes wrong.
 A team is a team for a reason, everyone is there to support and help each other to reach a common goal.
 Failure is just as much a part of that process as success.

 6. Improve the office setup

 Pay attention to the physical office space.
+Have you equipped employees with quality desks, like those featured on the office monster website where you can find other furniture?
 Are your employees comfortable?
 Do they have the correct chairs, lighting, facilities?
+Lighting is particularly important as it can have a big impact on productivity, so make sure you get a commercial electrician to advise you on and fit an appropriate lighting scheme.
 These are basic needs and the better they are met the more productive your company will be.
 Encourage stretching, walking breaks, fresh air and even days where the whole office gets out for an activity.
 Take it a step further if you can afford it and add things like a Fuze-ball table or dart board.
 Take a note from companies like google, having fun things in your office keeps your employees around longer and prevents the 5pm sharp clock out.

 Celebrating the achievements of your company and the individuals who work there is a no-brainer.
 People are happier when they get recognition for their achievements – and rightly so.
 You need to celebrate their successes as a reward, but also to encourage others to step up to the plate.
 All successful companies understand this simple fact.